CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

 <span class="example md-button">Save Changes</span> button at the bottom
 of the Font.

-??? tip "File Location"
+??? note "File Location"

     Once uploaded, Font files are stored in TCM's _asset directory_.
-This means you can delete the File from your host OS after submission.
+This means you can delete the File from your host OS after it's been uploaded into TCM.

 ### Color